 Directors can develop their relationships with the CEO, enhance organizational effectiveness, and improve CEO performance when feedback is timely, balanced, consistent, and systematic.

-- Provide the Chairman more information about the Directors’ perception of the CEO, which can influence compensation decisions.
+- Boards can improve their performance when the board chair has information about the directors’ perception of the CEO, which can influence compensation and other major decisions.

-- Enhance relationships between the CEO and directors, clarify roles, and define spheres of responsibility.
+- Enhanced communication between the CEO and directors will clarify roles and define spheres of responsibility.

-- Help the CEO better know how to drive the success of the business.
+- The CEO can better know how to drive the success and growth of the business.